ml4ai/delphi/docs/dbn_json_spec.rst

 same variable within the same context to accurately capture the logical order of variable value updates.
 In this case, we consider this as a repeated reference to the same variable.
 The semantics of repeated reference is captured by the variable "index" attribute of a ``<variable_reference>``.
-The index integer serves disambiguate the execution-order of variable state references, as determined during program analysis.
+The index integer serves disambiguate the execution order of variable state references, as determined during program analysis.

 Function naming conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Function names, like variable names, are ultimately strings, and will also follow a conventional structure used to capture context information.
-Also like variable names, they should be legal python function names that could show up in working python code (as will be the case when used in Lambda function references; see below).
+Also like variable names, they should be legal Python function names that could show up in working Python code (as will be the case when used in Lambda function references; see below).
 The general string format is:::

   <enclosing_context>__<function_type>[___<var_affected>]